sgignoux/sicp-solutions.net/content/_index.md

 ### Tools used

 - [DrRacket](https://racket-lang.org/): used to develop and run the code.
+  - [SICP Collections](https://docs.racket-lang.org/sicp-manual/index.html): The sicp collection contains a #lang sicp language ideal for studying the book "Structure and Interpretation of Computer Programs" by Gerald Jay Sussman and Hal Abelson.
 - [MathType demo - For Developers](http://www.wiris.com/editor/demo/en/developers#mathml-latex): used to write and check the Latex.
 - [Overleaf, Online LaTeX Editor](https://www.overleaf.com/)